neurobin/rnm/rnm.md

 1. */dc/* : Directory count
 2. */l/* : Line number from *Name String File*.

-Base conversion, scientific conversion and latin conversions are applicable on these counters.
+Base conversion, scientific conversion and Latin conversions are applicable on these counters.
 See <a href="#extended-index-rules">EXTENDED INDEX RULES</a>.

 #### EXTENDED INDEX RULES